TIMELINE-Key moments in Novak Djokovic's Australian saga | Politics

 Jan 5: Djokovic touched down at Melbourne's Tullamarine airport at 11:30 p.m.
 Jan 6: Australia's Border Force detained the tennis star in a room at the airport overnight, denying him permission to enter the country and notifying him of their intention to remove him.
 The Serbian president objected to Canberra.

 Jan 7: Djokovic faced 72 hours over the Orthodox Christmas holed up in a hotel for asylum seekers after a court agreed to hear his appeal against his canceled visa.
-Jan 10: In a dramatic virtual court hearing that saw pranksters hijack the live stream and protesters pepper-sprayed outside his lawyer's office, Djokovic was freed from detention.
+Jan 10: In a virtual court hearing that saw pranksters hijack the live stream and protesters pepper sprayed outside his lawyers office, Djokovic was freed from detention.
 A judge quashed the government's decision to cancel his visa on the grounds it was unreasonable.
 Australian immigration minister Alexander Hawke said he would weigh the use of personal powers to deport him anyway.
-Just after midnight, Djokovic tweeted a photo of himself practicing at Rod Laver Arena.
+Just after midnight, Djokovic tweeted a photo of himself practicing at Rod Laver arena.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)